What Is Jesuit Education?

 Who are the Jesuits?

 A Basque courtier and soldier, Iñigo de Loyola was gravely wounded during the battle of Pamplona in 1521.
 During convalescence, he experienced a profound spiritual conversion that began his lifelong commitment to God and service.
-Under his direction, the Society of Jesus established schools and, over time, emerged as the largest religious order in the Catholic Church.
+Along with several companions, he founded the Society of Jesus (the Jesuits) in 1540.
+Under his direction, the Society established schools and, over time, emerged as the largest religious order in the Catholic Church.
 From his personal experience and prayer, St. Ignatius Loyola articulated a guide for finding God and self called the Spiritual Exercises that for centuries has enabled individuals to grow in faith and willingness to work for the greater glory of God.
 Today, the Society of Jesus ministers in more than 100 countries.

 St. Ignatius Loyola emphasized improving the world through education, advocacy for the poor, and missionary work—establishing a precedent for the Jesuits to work toward reducing the gap between rich and poor, combatting hatred, and helping those who have suffered or are still suffering to heal.

-In 2019, the Church established four Universal Apostolic Preferences—focus areas for service to God and the world.
+In 2019, the Society of Jesus established four Universal Apostolic Preferences—focus areas to guide their service to God and the world.
 These include showing the way to God, accompanying young people in the creation of a hope-filled future, caring for our common home, and walking with the poor, the outcasts of the world, and those whose dignity has been violated—in a mission of reconciliation and justice.

 Ministry is service rooted in faith and marked by a sense of vocation.
 Such leadership can manifest in ways we might traditionally understand as ministry: working at a parish, teaching theology/religion, or serving as a chaplain in a school or hospital.
 Our understanding of ministry includes these paths and extends beyond them.
 To us, ministry is as diverse as the backgrounds and experiences of our students and includes the academy, social services, non-profit work, and even digital media.